16 Back-to-School Gifts for Better Sleep

-> The 2020 school year was one for the books, full of challenges that made it hard for many children to get the sleep they needed to thrive.
-This year, things are getting somewhat back to normal—and many schools are opening up for in-person learning.
+The 2021 school year was one for the books, full of challenges (like the ever-evolving COVID strains) that made it hard for many children to get the sleep they needed to thrive.
+This year, while we're used to adjusting on the fly, hacks and accessories for better sleep are still necessary to stay prepared for in-person learning.

-> To help ensure the kid in your life gets adequate shuteye this school year, we've put together a list of sleep-enhancing back-to-school gifts for students of all ages.
+To help ensure the kid in your life gets adequate shuteye this school year, we've put together a list of sleep-enhancing back-to-school gifts for students of all ages.

 Back-to-school gifts for young children in elementary school